McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/cGene Guide.md

 ### <u> Ensembl and Internal Links </u>

-Ensembl is a genome database, this was included so that users can find more in-depth information relating to a certain gene of interest.
+Ensembl is a genome database, this was included in the site so that users can find more in-depth information relating to a certain gene of interest.
 There are also external links on the website under the 'Source' heading of the tables, these lead to external databases and from there you can search for other genes or genome sequences.

 External link for the Ensembl database: